dmcki23/MultiplicativeECA/README.txt

     Call multiplicativeSolutionOutput()
     The output is in the class fields, but the set of subsection() functions return a window of what was calculated

-Installation instructions:
-Option 1.
-Run the available jar file in /out/production/artifacts/MultiplicativeECA_jar/MultiplicativeECA.jar Option 2.
-Open the source code in you favorite IDE and build and run Option 2a.
-There is a zip file of the IntelliJ project available with everything in it

-Javadoc:
-Open the source code in your favorite editor and use the generate Javadoc tool Javadoc files are available in the .zip file in the Javadoc directory
+Out-of-scope issues:
+Making Bloch spheres out of 2 layers of output
+Gray code, k-cycle modifications of multiplication tables group theory integration
+Mathematica, Matlab, CellPyLib integration
+Multiple inputs/animated output
+Discrete Fourier transforms everywhere
+2D automata, like Conway's Game of Life, this program doesn't do the 2D output, but it will give you a solution for the Wolfram code and the output for the 1D version of the same code, i think this is feature creep and not feature complete i feel like some of these potential features are totally obvious next directions to go in, but that the project is solid enough to be at a crossroads where further developments would be application specific, and if you want to do 2D bloch spheres in Python with CellPyLib or Fourier transforms of Wolfram codes in Matlab or Gray codes of multiplication tables in Mathematica that's on you and out of scope rewriting the algorithm and support classes in Python or C++ is certainly doable, but out of scope, deeper analysis of results, and subsets of results, like solution totals by linear rules or non-trivial identities by XOR additive rules or deeper cross referencing of common solutions, is out of scope of this paper

-there is an easily browsable database of solution images at www.danielmckinley.com consistently little-endian, consistently zero indexed, uses Java 17 because Mathematica doesn't recognize over 61.0 and Matlab doesn't recognize over 51 error checking is mainly on user, Wolfram codes bigger than multiplication tables and multiplication tables bigger than Wolfram codes, search function calls with exponentially factorially long runtimes, grid output sizes, non-prime numbers in GaloisFields, etc. some throw errors, some produce gibberish it is not in package format, so it is easier to use classes seperated from the GUI elsewhere, everything is public, so you can call it from Mathematica, if it's not public, you can see it with Methods[] but not use it
+there is an easily browsable database of solution images at www.danielmckinley.com consistently little-endian, consistently zero indexed, I use Java 17 because Mathematica doesn't recognize over 61.0 and Matlab doesn't recognize over 51 error checking is mainly on user, Wolfram codes bigger than multiplication tables and multiplication tables bigger than Wolfram codes, search function calls with exponentially factorially long runtimes, grid output sizes, non-prime numbers in GaloisFields, etc. some throw errors, some produce gibberish it is not in package format, so it is easier to use classes seperated from the GUI elsewhere, everything is public, so you can call it from Mathematica, if it's not public, you can see it with Methods[] but not use it